23 SEP-22 OCT 2019

-I had some hunches about what periods this shirt might be from based on the pieces being cut from geometric shapes.
-It resembled my 1810s chemise I made, as well as patterns I have seen for reproducing 18th century Western European women’s chemises.
+I had some hunches about what period this shirt might be from based on the pieces being cut from geometric shapes.
+It resembled my 1810s chemise I made, as well as patterns I have seen for reproducing 18th century Western European and Euro-American women’s chemises.
 These chemises feature gussets in the same manner as this shirt; the main difference is the chemises have sleeves.
 Earlier chemises had a fuller sleeve, which needed to be reduced once very fitted sleeves became popular in the 18th century.
 At this time children’s clothes tended to follow women’s fashions.
 During the Regency era, some children’s sleeves were very tight and short, leading me to question if perhaps there are no sleeves because they would have been took bulky and unnecessary, as very small children don’t sweat in the same way as adults do.

 This is where I began my search.
 I looked at reproductions of extant sewing books (mainly The Lady’s Guide to Plain Sewing, Books I and II as reproduced by Kannik’s Korner), when it was possible to get my hands on them, but I found that the diagrams were quite confusing, and the sewing instructions were even more so.
 I am hoping to return to these books at some point and puzzle them out because they are fascinating!
 Additionally I looked at many infant shirts in other museum collections through their online databases.
 Unfortunately, none completely resembled the one I was working with, and museum dates are not always accurate or very specific if the object hasn’t been researched after accession by a specialist.